kyaiooiayk/pyDecLog/README.md

 # pyDecLog
-pyDecLog: a simple and easy to use Python package for logging via decorators.
+pyDecLog: a simple and easy to use Python module for logging via decorators.
 ***

 ## 🚀Quick start